factor1/simple-testimonials/README.md

 - Categories: `simple_testimonials_categories`
 - Tags: `simple_testimonials_tags`

+### ACF Fields
+There are a few ACF values that can be useful when integrating this plugin with your template.

+- `testimonial` - contains the body copy of the testimonial
+- `citation` - contains the citation string for the testimonial

 ## Important Notes on Slugs

 - Simple Testimonials uses a custom archive slug of `/testimonials/` to access testimonial archives.